 Twelfth Night is one of the most frequently performed Shakespeare plays because of its lighthearted material.
-I have seen versions of the show around 6 times, and every production has been radically different.
-Unlike a production of Phantom of the Opera (as a random example), Shakespeare plays are encouraged to radically change and offer new perspectives onto classic material, rather than just repeating the same costuming, setting, and movements of earlier productions.
+I have seen around 6 productions of the show, and each production has been radically different.
+Unlike a production of Phantom of the Opera (as a random example), Shakespeare plays are encouraged to radically change and offer new perspectives on the classic material, rather than just repeating the same costuming, setting, and movements of earlier productions.

 Each performance of Twelfth Night brings something new to the story, which suggests that Shakespeare is in a constant state of reinvention.
 His works are never just one thing, they can be read through a variety of lens and backgrounds.
 As such, Shakespeare plays are a work in progress, and every adaptation is of equal importance and value to the broader canonical world of Shakespeare.

 I adore the 1996 version of Twelfth Night because of the way it balances Shakespeare’s prose with modern sensibility.
 Rather than just filming a stage production, the film transforms the theatrical version of the play into a complex cinematic experience.
 It revisits the play in a new light, offering alternative readings, moments, and nuances which a theatrical production would have trouble staging.
 In other words, the film makes Shakespeare’s material cinematic, and removes it from the stage.
 This is especially evident in the “O Mistress Mine” song scene, or Act II scene 3 and 4 in the play.

 What Can(t) Film Do?